A Path to Poor Gut Health

 If you’ve made it to the end of this excessively long post, you’ll see that everything I experienced is not uncommon.
 There was no rare disease or “you’re too young for that.”
 What I experienced are things that many experience.
 But just because many people experience these things, common doesn’t mean normal, and you don’t have to accept them as such.

 Much of my symptoms were underlying issues that point back to inflammation and stress.
-This is why I spend a lot of time talking about clean eating, detoxification and stress management.
+This is why I spend a lot of time talking about clean living, gut health and self-care.
 These may sound like tired topics, but it's not; not when our society is having a health and healthcare crisis.

 The biggest thing I'd like you to take away from this post is to understand that what you may experience now is not necessarily a result of a single incident or something that recently happened.
 It could be, but it could also be a snowball of events that's happened over your lifetime.
 That’s why in my 1x1 mentorship program we spend an extended amount of time in the initial session doing a deep dive examining your health history.